-Our team includes dedicated volunteers, a policy board, an advisory board, and a review board to ensure high quality products.
+Our team includes a small staff, a policy board, an advisory board, and a review board to ensure high quality products.
+All are unpaid volunteers.
 We are drawn from conservative, progressive and independent thinkers.
 Our ages range from low 20s through the 80s.
 Most of our board members have deep experience in teaching or promoting democracy around the world, and some have been actively involved in politics at the local, state, and national levels.

 I was born in Boston in 1995.
 I’m interested in Democracy Promotion